Gwyneth Paltrow headed for court showdown over ‘hysterical King Kong’ ski crash

 Actor Gwyneth Paltrow’s day on the slopes in Park City, Utah was cut short seven years ago when she had to take some time to rest after she collided with another person coming down the hill.

+She’s now set to take part in a civil trial starting on Tuesday.

-As she was climbing the hill on 26 February 2016, another skiier slammed into her from behind.
+As she was climbing the hill on 26 February 2016, another skier slammed into her from behind.
 She suffered minor injuries, for which she says the man apologized immediately.
+She adds in her legal filing that she was “shaken and upset”.

 According to her, Terry Sanderson, 76, a retired optometrist, said he couldn’t clearly remember what had happened after the “full body hit”.
 But to Ms Paltrow, the incident is as clear as day.